 Medical Aid Comparison

 South Africans no longer need to stress about getting medical aid quotes.
-Get a medical aid comparative easily and quickly over the Internet right here and now.
+Get a medical aid comparison easily and quickly over the Internet right here and now.

-Just fill in the form here and after you send your details by hitting the submit button you will receive a no-obligation comparative quotation via email.
+Just fill in the form here.
+Then after you send your details by hitting the submit button you will receive a no-obligation comparative quotation via email.

-Alternatively, you will be telephoned by a medical fund expert to help you choose a scheme or hospital plan that best suits your needs.
-Information on gap cover offers will be passed on to you as well.
+Alternatively, a medical fund expert will phone you.
+He or she will help you choose a scheme or hospital plan that best suits your needs.
+You will get information on gap cover as well.

 Medical Aid Comparison Tips